dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/design-overview.rst

 Actor Supervision and Creation
 -------------------------------

-At system start, the supervisor actors are created in ``CoreManagerActors.scala``:
+At system start, the supervisor actors are created in ``KnoraService.scala``:

 ::

-    val httpServiceManager = system.actorOf(Props(new KnoraHttpServiceManager with LiveActorMaker), name = "httpServiceManager") val responderManager = system.actorOf(Props(new ResponderManagerV1 with LiveActorMaker), name = "responderManager")
+    val responderManager = system.actorOf(Props(new ResponderManagerV1 with LiveActorMaker), name = "responderManager")
     val storeManager = system.actorOf(Props(new StoreManager with LiveActorMaker), name = "storeManager")